KD milestones

 1967

-The "Rheinpfeil" hydrofoil of the "Raketa" type was ordered from the Russian shipyard Feodosia.
+The Raketa-type hydrofoil boat Rheinpfeil is ordered from the Russian shipyard Feodosia.

 August 26, 1996

-On August 26, the paddle steamer GOETHE, built in 1913, was put back into service as an exclusive excursion and charter ship after being restored to its original condition.
+On August 26, the paddle steamer GOETHE, built in 1913, will be put back into service as an exclusive excursion and charter ship after being restored to its original condition.

 1996